Bank Charges Journal Entry does not have any unusual accounting treatment.

 Assume the total of deposits is Rs100,100 on the day and 11 deposit transactions happened on that day for this XYZ account holder.

 Charges are levied on all transactions not just on the 11th transaction which triggered the limit.
+But on the whole of daily deposits.

 Total charges = 100,100*1/1000 = Rs.100.10

-In the Books of Bank,
+In the Books of the Bank,

 Understanding the Bank Charges Journal Entry in the books of Bank

-Now that we learned about the accounting treatment of bank charges, we will move on to understand some basics such as what are bank charges, why are they levied etc.
+Now that we learned about the accounting treatment of bank charges, we will move on to understand some basics such as what are bank charges, why are they levied, etc.

 Bank Charges